-Our guilty conscience immediately thinks of 3:
+Our guilty conscience immediately thinks of these three:

 1. I’ll brush you more and make sure you don’t get mats